zeevt/zeevt.github.io/bad-cc-processor.md

 Maybe this lookup can be done with an API, but (a) I didn't see such an API and (b) come on.

+2

-2 Their system sends webhooks to let the shop know that a payment actually happened for a particular transaction (and how much was paid, though probably some of the shops that use the service don't actually check the amount).
+When not using PayPal integration, their system sends webhooks to let the shop know that a payment actually happened for a particular transaction (and how much was paid, though probably some of the shops that use the service don't actually check the amount).

 Such webhooks need to be verified, to make sure they actually come from the payment processing company.